gaberull/CountingCards/README.md

 int i = rand() % _cardsRemaining;
 ```

-- Then the card that was chosen is swapped with the end card still allowed to be drawn
+- Then the card that was chosen is swapped with the end card that is still eligible to be drawn:

 ```C++
 swap(fullShoe[i], fullShoe[_cardsRemaining-1]);